buithehai1994/food101-Transfer-Learning/README.md

 ## Acknowledgments

-The task content is from the **Master of Data Science and Innovation** course of University of Technology Sydney, and it is the asset of TD School)
+The task content is from the Master of Data Science and Innovation course at the University of Technology Sydney and is an asset of TD School

 ## License Agreements of the Dataset:
  - The Food-101 data set consists of images from Foodspotting [1] which are not